Counterfactual Simulatability of LLM Explanations for Generation Tasks: Methods

 \subsection{Estimating mental models}

-Generation tasks are particularly challenging for counterfactual simulatability because mental models are extremely difficult to estimate given the large space of possible outputs.
-To this end, we introduce a method for estimating mental models by considering atomic units of information in the explanation as a proxy.
+Generation tasks are challenging for counterfactual simulatability because mental models are extremely difficult to estimate given the large space of possible outputs.
+Motivated by previous work on atomic units \citep{wright2022generating, chen2022generating, kamoi2023wice}, we introduce a method for estimating mental models by decomposing explanations into units of information as a proxy.

 Intuitively, explanations $e_x$ identify key pieces of information that the model considers essential for the output.
-Thus, an observer may simulate that if the counterfactual input $x'$ includes a piece of information $a$ deemed important by the model in $e_x$, the model should similarly take into account $a$ in its output for $x'$.
+Thus, an observer may simulate that if the counterfactual input $x'$ includes a piece of information $a$ deemed important in $e_x$, the model should similarly take into account $a$ in its output for $x'$.
 Based on this explanation $e_x$, an observer's mental model $h_{e_x}$ can be formalized as:

 where the space of possible outputs on the counterfactual is refined to only outputs that contain the elements $\{a\}$.
-With this, we formulate simulatability and precision as:

-First, we determine whether a counterfactual is simulatable by verifying whether all atomic units of the explanation appear in the counterfactual (equation \ref{eq:simulatability}).
-Then, for simulatable counterfactuals, precision is measured as the proportion of these atomic units that appear in the model’s counterfactual output (equation \ref{eq:precision}).
-Generality is calculated using the approach outlined in section \ref{section:class_generality_precision} using cosine similarity.
-Finally, we average generality and precision scores across explanations.
+With this, we formulate simulatability, generality, and precision for each explanation, counterfactual pair as follows.
+First, the simulatability of a counterfactual is determined by verifying if all atomic units of the explanation appear in the counterfactual:

+Then, all non-siumulatable counterfactuals are discarded and the generality of an explanation is calculated as one minus the average pairwise cosine similarity between simulatable counterfactuals (Equation \ref{eq:generality}).
+Finally, by identifying whether each unit of the explanation is addressed in the model's output on the counterfactual, a precision score is calculated as:

+Note that this differs from the formulation in \S \ref{section:class_precision}.
+Precision scores are averaged across counterfactuals for a given explanation.